nitinbedazzled/aiab_assignment/README.md

 		i.
 Place the segregated certificates, charts to be used. ii.
 Place the static pod yaml files to start the control node pods iii.
 These static pods also include the pods to deploy armada bootstrapping and auxiliary ETCD. iv.
+Start the kubelet.
-Start the kubelet and let armada deploy the aiab using the information as present in the manifest.yaml which is created from the treasuremap.yaml and placed at location “/etc/genesis/armada/assets/”
+		v.
+Bootstrap armada deploys the aiab using the information as present in the manifest.yaml which is created from the treasuremap.yaml and placed at location “/etc/genesis/armada/assets/”
+NOTE: Bootstrap Armada, is responsible for the deployment of the kubernetes control plane pods, networking, UCP components like promenade, armada, barbican, deckhand etc.

 ### Treasuremap Folder Structuring